michaelfalco/Tennis-Scorecard-Website/README.md

 ## Getting Started

-To visit the site on the web click [here](https://tennisscorecard.app/).
+To visit the Tennis Scorecard site on the web click [here](https://tennisscorecard.app/).

+To visit the Pickleball Scorecard site on the web click [here](https://tennisscorecard.app/pickleball).

 To install the project locally on your machine, complete the following steps: